JaredsWebApplications/Ballon-Juice/README.txt

 -   backend/GenPoint.js | randomly generates balloons in the balloon
     field, ensuring they have proper DPV values

--   backend/Traversals.js | traversal algorithms that are used by the bot

 -   graphics/Balloon.js | a balloon and balloon field class
     implementation that controls the graphical movement of the balloons